odhiambo123/general_py/index.md

   - Greedy
   - Randomized
   - Simple recursive

 ### Efficiency in storage:
   - If an integer is never going to be greater than 65,535, then it can be store as a 16-bit unsigned integer
   - In python there is no 16-bit or 64-bit unsigned integer, instead there is just an int type that can store numbers to arbitrary precision.
-  - to get thesize of an object in memory, you can use sys.getsizeof()
+  - to get the size of an object in memory, you can use sys.getsizeof()

 ## Questions